Ubuntu Server Installation

 * API Secret

-* Prepare the Redirection URL as per your domain name and broker name&#x20;
+* Prepare the redirect URL based on your domain and broker name:

-# Example - domain name is yourdomain.com and broker is zerodha
+# Example - root domain yourdomain.com with Zerodha

 https://yourdomain.com/zerodha/callback